From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: (The Right) Attention is All You Need

 \subsection{Attention Bias Scaffolding}

 In this section, we introduce a number of methods that guide the model to attend to the right places.
 Assisting model learning is a common practice.
-Relevant techniques applicable to arithmetic learning include memory augmentation \citep{wu-etal-2022-memformer}, inputs combination \citep{Libovick2018inputcombo}, ``arithmetic prompting'' \citep{zhou2022teaching}, representation transformation \citep{nogueira2021investigating}, scratch pad \citep{lee2023teaching}, etc. Indeed, most of our methods are drawn from these toolboxes as well.
+Relevant techniques include inputs combination \citep{Libovick2018inputcombo}, ``arithmetic prompting'' \citep{zhou2022teaching}, representation transformation \citep{nogueira2021investigating}, scratch pad \citep{lee2023teaching}, etc. Indeed, most of our methods are drawn from these toolboxes as well.
 However, we use them to target directly at the attention, thus we call our approach Attention Bias Scaffolding (ABS).
 In the following we briefly summarize the two most effective ones.
-A detailed treatment can be found in appendix \ref{sec.abs_details}.
+A detailed treatment including visualizations can be found in appendix \ref{sec.abs_details}.

 \textbf{Windowed Attention Biasing}.
 The idea was developed by Lonformer \citep{beltagy2020longformer}.
 The basic intuition is that the most important local dependency is typically restricted by a limited range.
 In the context of arithmetic algorithm learning, often local context is the \emph{sole} determining factor, \footnote{This is why the arithmetic calculation algorithms that we humans use could be applied to arbitrarily long inputs.} which can be captured by a sliding window of width $w$ \citep{beltagy2020longformer}.